-The Bank determined that as at 31 December 2023 it complied with the regulatory capital ratio and regulatory capital requirements.
-Additionally, the Bank determined that it complies with the regulatory requirements of the National Bank of Ukraine for maximum credit exposure with its related parties as at 31 December 2023.
+Additionally, the Bank determined that it complies with the regulatory requirements of the NBU for maximum credit exposure with its related parties as at 31 December 2024.

 The Bank determined the list of related parties in accordance with requirements of the Law of Ukraine "On banks and banking activity" and with regulatory requirements of the NBU.
 For information on transactions and balances with the related parties determined in accordance with IFRS Accounting Standards refer to Note 26 to the financial statements.